Skip to content

 • Green onions: Slice thin and add to the mix for a hint of spice.

-• Bread bowl: I like the look and idea of coming from a bread bowl and using the extra bread to dip it in.
-Use a round loaf of sourdough, country white or Italian bread.
+• Bread bowl: I love serving this cold spinach dip in a bread bowl and using the extra bread to dip it in.
+A round loaf of sourdough, country white or Italian bread.

-• Artichokes: Take it up a notch and make an easy baked spinach artichoke dip!
-Just stir in a can of drained and chopped artichokes.
+• Artichokes: If you love my easy baked spinach artichoke dip just stir in a can of drained and chopped artichokes to this cold spinach dip.

 • Cheese: If you’d like, you can also sprinkle in freshly grated Parmesan cheese.